srishtii24/Technical-Blogs/ckiinwy9b00b13as16uhz0h7i.md

 `net.setInput(blob)` passes the blob image into algorithm (network).
-The `outs` is the result of the detection. `outs` is an array that conains all the informations about objects detected, their position and the confidence about the detection.
+The `outs` is the result of the detection. `outs` is an array that contains all the informations about objects detected, their position and the confidence about the detection.

 ```